Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/README.md

 {% tab title="Android" %}

 To retrieve the push token from Firebase Messaging Service, read the tutorial on [retrieving the registration token](https://firebase.google.com/docs/cloud-messaging/android/client#retrieve-the-current-registration-token) within the Firebase documentation.
-After retrieving the push token, use the following API to sync it with the Profile in AEP.
+After retrieving the push token, use the following API to sync it with the Profile in Platform.

 #### Java